You get CASH

 It's up to you... you've just turned your Hot Wheels into CASH!

-Here's some additional help for finding Hot Wheels values or Hot Wheels pricing:
+Here's some additional help for finding Hot Wheels values or Hot Wheels prices:

-However, there are a few Hot Wheels price guides, probably available at your local book store and if you drop me an e-mail, I will be happy to send you the name of one of the most popular and well-respected Hot Wheels price guides on the market today.
+However, there are a few Hot Wheels price guide books, and if you I will be happy to send you the name of one of the most popular and well-respected Hot Wheels price guides on the market today.

 If you just want a quick quote on what a particular Redline Hot Wheels car is worth, I would be happy to provide you with this service, but ONLY for Redline Hot Wheels!
 (Hot Wheels cars that were made between 1968 and 1977)

-To get a price quote or a value of a vintage Redline Hot Wheels car, please send me these details:
+To get a price quote or a value of a vintage Redline Hot Wheels car, please send me some photos of the car and I will be happy to help!

-Of course, if you and I are seriously discussing the sale of your Hot Wheels cars, the above rule does not apply to you.
+Of course, if you and I are seriously discussing the sale of your Hot Wheels cars, I will be happy to make an offer on the entire group.

 It doesn't hurt to at least e-mail me and check out Option 2 before you decide!